-Although online education is still relatively new, its profound impact can’t be ignored.
-Nearly 25% of all students enrolled in an accredited university are enrolled in at least one online course and millions of others are enrolled in certificated programs and workplace training programs.
+Nearly 25% of all students are in at least one online course.
+Millions of others are in certificate and workplace training programs.

-While online learning has made it easier to roll out programs with lower costs and wider distribution, it’s important to know how best to design programs that both meet the needs of participants and the organization administering them.
+Online learning makes it easier to roll out programs with lower costs and wider distribution.
+It’s important to know how to design programs that meet the needs of participants.

-The intentional development of a new educational plan is referred to as instructional design.
+The development of a new education plan is called instructional design.
 By understanding how people learn and process new information, instructional design can help you create learning plans that yield the most effective results.

-1) What are the demographics of the learning group and what are they trying to learn?
+1) What are the demographics of the learning group?
+What are they trying to learn?

 4) What tools and practices will you use to measure effectiveness?